ahmed-aliraqi/check-all/readme.md

 # Check All Plugin

-A simple tool used to handle check all and multi action forms.
+A simple helper used to handle check all and multi action forms.

 ![Check All](https://raw.githubusercontent.com/ahmed-aliraqi/check-all/master/screenshot/check-all.gif)